junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "The Darkness."
 Dumah's consciousness is thinning away, so is her life force.
 Her words can barely form apprehensible meanings through the transmission, but she is trying, holding herself together as long as she can.

-Cas leans in to grab at the answer that is surfacing slowly.
+Cas leans in to grab the answer that is surfacing slowly.
 "But how?
 She had left this universe.
 This shouldn't happen."

 "The damage was already done when she invaded Heaven last time.
-All angels were already infected back then, the symptoms only show later.
+All angels were already infected back then; the symptoms only show later.
 The lower ranks died first, Cherubs, Cupids, the higher ranks came later, Seraphs too, no exception.
-Everyone in the Heaven will die eventually.
+Everyone in Heaven will die eventually.
 Every.
 Single.
 One.
 Of.
 Us."

 "Is that why I'm not infected?
-I wasn't in the Heaven at that time?"
+I wasn't in Heaven at that time?"
 Cas can't help asking.

 "Oh but you were.
 Because Lucifer was."